iresal/ATM-QDP-Lab-/README.md

 # ATM-QDP-Lab-
 This repository contains the data recorded in the Quantum Device Physics within the Advanced Measurement techniques course.
+Measurements were performed by Rasmus Larsson and Israel Rebolledo.

 The files are stored in the following folders:

 - Data:
-    a)  time_sweeps.mat - Data corresponding to the decive cooling measurements. \n
+    a)  time_sweeps.mat - Data corresponding to the decive cooling measurements.
     b)  datafile2021-10-13freq_sweep_4.txt  - Measurement of the freqency characterization of the lock-in carrier using a 10kOhm resistor \n
     c)  pinchoffdata.mat - Data corresponding to the device characterizations.
     - Raw Data.
 Folder with all text files recorded during the lab session.
 The MAT files contained the data used for the post-processing of the measurements